fchampalimaud/cf.bonsai/docs/workflows/HarpExamples/BehaviorBoard/LogSelected/LogSelected.md

 # Log Selected

 ## Summary
-This example demonstrates how to log the events that control the ON/OFF state of an LED using the [Harp Behavior](https://harp-tech.org/api/Harp.Behavior.html) board (see hardware schematics below).
+This example demonstrates how to log the events that control the ON/OFF state of a LED using the [Harp Behavior](https://harp-tech.org/api/Harp.Behavior.html) board (see hardware schematics below).

 ## Workflow
 :::workflow